DiptoChakrabarty/flask-online-store/README.md

      The values given here are all sample values
    ```

-   - For Indian payments we have to add address and name
+   - For performing Indian payments we have to provide the following parameters
    ```sh
     stripe.Charge.create(
               amount=self.amount,